Siphon880gh/devbrain/AI System Engineer/__Practice - Logical Tasks/RAG augment PDFs, txts, csv to LLM with PrivateGPT.md

 whereis python
 ```

 There could be one path that shows up or multiple paths.
-If multiple paths, the first path, should be a poetry created path like:
+If multiple paths, the first path, should be a poetry created path like (the folder is created with a name after the current folder you're running poetry from):
 ```
 /Users/wengffung/Library/Caches/pypoetry/virtualenvs/privategpt-LcxwhDfB-py3.10/bin/python
 ```